seattleflu/assembly/README.md

 variables.
 Note: id3c uses basic authentication.
 More information can be found in the [id3c documentation].

+#### Send Slack alerts on failed uploads
+An assembly can utilize the ID3C Bot Slack application to send notifications when an id3c upload fails.
+The Slack webhook for the #id3c-alerts Slack channel should be stored as an environment variable.
+Slack webhook URLs are found at the [Slack Apps API site].
+Make sure you're logged into the Seattle Flu Study workspace.
+If you cannot view the link above, contact another member of the id3c-team to add you as a collaborator to the ID3C Bot app.

 [id3c]: http://github.com/seattleflu/id3c
 [id3c documentation]: https://github.com/seattleflu/id3c/blob/master/README.md
+[Slack Apps API site]: https://api.slack.com/apps/ALR131CG0/incoming-webhooks?